 Last week, National Aquarium Animal Rescue transported 16 rescue turtles to Florida for release.
-Seven of the 16 turtles completed rehabilitation at the National Aquarium, and the remaining nine turtles were cared for by other regional rehabilitation facilities, including Virginia Aquarium, National Marine Life Center and Riverhead Foundation for Marine Research and Preservation.
+Seven of the 16 turtles completed rehabilitation at the National Aquarium, and the remaining nine turtles were cared for by other regional rehabilitation facilities, including Virginia Aquarium, National Marine Life Center and New York Marine Rescue Center.

 Five of the released turtles that completed rehabilitation at the National Aquarium were Kemp’s ridley sea turtles, while the other two were green sea turtles.
 These seven turtles were treated for symptoms associated with cold-stunning.
 One of the Kemp’s ridley turtles was also treated for external wounds around its eye.